o-murphy/a7p/README.md

                         Synchronize zero using a specified configuration file.
   -zo X_OFFSET Y_OFFSET, --zero-offset X_OFFSET Y_OFFSET
                         Set the offset for zeroing in clicks (X_OFFSET and Y_OFFSET).

+Advanced:
+  --spec-validator      Use spec-based validator (deprecated).
+  --protovalidate       Use protovalidate (deprecated).
 ```

 #### Use as imported module